 "It's not about flip flops and shorts," Banana Republic creative director Simon Kneen told us.
 "It's about tailoring and suiting, it's polished."
-Kneen believes the trend towards tailoring has to do with the economic climate–customers are looking for more.
+Kneen believes the trend towards tailoring has to do with the economic climate--customers are looking for more.
 "It's about more of those classic timeless pieces than those quick throwaway pieces you can only wear for a moment."

 At last night's presentation, models wore ladylike below-the-knee shift dresses and little belted tops over knee-length skirt.
 It was work appropriate--as Banana should be--but hardly office-drab.
 Bossa Nova music filtered through the showroom space and it was clear Kneen was feeling Rio this season.
 "Definitely there's a South American vibe between the colorations and the texture," Kneen said.
-"But it's not that Carinval-esque crazy South America–it's much more that beachy-y cool vibe."
-The colors–tangerine and lemon yellow on flowy maxi dresses and structured shifts as well as bright florals skirts on were a welcome counter to Banana's signature khaki.
+"But it's not that Carinval-esque crazy South America--it's much more that beachy-y cool vibe."
+The colors--tangerine and lemon yellow on flowy maxi dresses and structured shifts as well as bright florals skirts on were a welcome counter to Banana's signature khaki.
 Of course, that safari look was still subtly there on lighter shades of khaki and on a standout full midi skirt.
-Oh and the wedges are awesome–even if they're a heavy on the Pierre Hardy inspiration.
+Oh and the wedges are awesome--even if they're a heavy on the Pierre Hardy inspiration.